LavishMehta1/Online-shopping-system/README.md

-Online shopping system created using TCP protocol in the C++ while using thread safe
+Online shopping system created using TCP protocol in the C# while using thread safe